-A well-written cover letter can win over hiring managers by demonstrating your qualifications and what makes you a good fit for the position.
-How you start your cover letter sets the tone of the letter, so it’s important to consider how to make a great first impression with your cover letter’s salutation.
+A thoughtful opening sets the tone of your cover letter, so it’s important to consider how to make a great first impression with your cover letter’s salutation.

 We’ll show you the specifics plus several cover letter greeting examples so you start your own letter off smoothly.